In this guide, you will explore the std::stoll function in C++ along with its syntax and illustrations.

 Example Program 2:

-Let's take another example to illustrate the use of std::stoll function in C++.
+Let's consider another instance to demonstrate the utilization of the std::stoll function in the C++ programming language.

 #include <iostream>